abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/xgboost-on-axion/install-train-tune-xgboost.md

 ## Connect to the VM

-Connect to the VM using terminal A:
+Connect to the GCP Axion Arm64 virtual machine using SSH.
+This VM will be used for XGBoost training, benchmarking, and inference deployment.

 ```bash
 ssh <your-user>@<your-vm-ip>
 ```

 ## Update the system
+Update all system packages before installing Python and machine learning dependencies.
+This helps avoid package conflicts and ensures the latest updates are applied.

 ```bash
 sudo zypper refresh